-State ownership in the banking sector refers to a type of ownership in which banks are wholly or partially owned by the government, giving the state significant control over its management and operations.22 State ownership can vary from full ownership to partial ownership.
-This is one of the distinctive ownership structures of banks in many countries, particularly in emerging nations, where the banking system is crucial to achieving macroeconomic objectives.23 State ownership in banks is often measured by the percentage of equity held by the government or the number of board members appointed by the government.24 Some studies also evaluate state ownership based on the extent of government intervention in the bank decision-making processes or the level of financial support provided by the government during emergencies.25 availability for priority sectors, and contributing to broader socio-economic development goals.26 Banks with state ownership are often expected to prioritize financial stability over profitability, reducing systemic risks through more prudent policies.
-State ownership significantly influences the risk-taking behavior of commercial banks.27 Banks with state ownership generally exhibit lower risk tolerance compared to private banks, as their priorities focus on financial stability and adherence to government policies.28
+State ownership in the banking sector refers to a type of ownership in which banks are wholly or partially owned by the government, giving the state significant control over its management and operations.
+State ownership can vary from full ownership to partial ownership.
+This is one of the distinctive ownership structures of banks in many countries, particularly in emerging nations, where the banking system is crucial to achieving macroeconomic objectives.
+State ownership in banks is often measured by the percentage of equity held by the government or the number of board members appointed by the government.
+Some studies also evaluate state ownership based on the extent of government intervention in the bank decision-making processes or the level of financial support provided by the government during emergencies.

+State ownership can play a crucial role in stabilizing the financial system, ensuring credit availability for priority sectors, and contributing to broader socio-economic development goals.
+Banks with state ownership are often expected to prioritize financial stability over profitability, reducing systemic risks through more prudent policies.
+State ownership significantly influences the risk-taking behavior of commercial banks.
+Banks with state ownership generally exhibit lower risk tolerance compared to private banks, as their priorities focus on financial stability and adherence to government policies.